Morriseylab/SeuratViewer/README.md

 ### Adding your dataset

 Add your data to the param.csv file and move it to the data directory.
 Please note that the data directory must be in the same location as your server.R, ui.R and function.R files.
+The param.csv file should also be saved in the data directory as the RData files.

 ## Example